mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 )
 ```

-You'll want to add an index on the `Created` column for this query to be as fast as it can.
+You'll want to add an index on the `Created` column for this query to be as fast as it can no matter the size of the data.

 Another more complex example: